ghosthamlet/this-is-my-mech/README.md

 Thinks he should be the head because he thinks he's got the best attacks and the best ideas, and therefore he deserves to tell everyone what to do.
 Major white privilege tech-bro thing going on.
+Thinks he's a "leader" but only leads because everyone else eventually gets tired of arguing with him and lets him win.

 ### TURK Bragg (Turquoise Rhino)

 Hugely narcissistic.
 Loves to be in the spotlight and really enjoys the attention of the fans, who he'll do anything for.
-His priority is looking good on camera.
+His priority is looking good on camera and gaining fans.

 ### HANK Rogers (Pink Rhino)

 NASA-trained astrophysicist pilot.
 Not as pushy as the first two, but pretty resentful that his brilliance isn't acknowledged.
+He wants to replace the targeting system with a new machine-learning blockchain system he has been working on, even though the existing targeting system works fine.

 ### CARRIE Hayes (Purple Rhino)